Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 FiiTii HiFi Dots Review

-I was pleasantly surprised by how good these sound – especially considering the fact that most companies (Chinese or otherwise) tend to blow out the bass response unnecessarily which renders the entire sound signature ruined.
+I was pleasantly surprised by how good these sound – especially because most companies (Chinese or otherwise) tend to blow out the bass response unnecessarily which renders the entire sound signature ruined.

 The HiFi Dots avoids these pitfalls and while the bass is still elevated to an extent, it doesn’t ruin the overall sound.